DaXor-0/Swing_Test/README.md

 ## Running Tests and Benchmark

-The project includes scripts to run the benchmark test suite and the debugging suite inside the `scripts/` directory.
+The project includes scripts to run the benchmark/debug suite inside the `scripts/` directory.

-The suggested workflow is to sbatch the `scripts/submit.sbatch` script when benchmarking (and when modified also for debugging) if on cluster, instead run the test\debug suite script on its own if running on local machine.
+The suggested workflow is to sbatch the `scripts/submit.sbatch` script when benchmarking if on cluster, instead run the test\debug suite script on its own if running on local machine.

 For now specific variables must be modified inside the run suites but it's planned to bring them on the submit script.
 Beware that everything for now it's extremely hand tailored on MY workflow and only now I'm polishing the program to let other people work with those scripts so a lot of modifications are still needed.